David Johnson Player Prop Bets for NFL Week 6 | Houston vs. Indianapolis 10/17/2021

 - He has received 18 of his team's 128 carries this season (14.1%).

-- The Texans, who rank 29th in the NFL in points scored, have attempted a pass 52.2% of the time while running the football 47.8% of the time.
+- The Texans, who rank 29th in the NFL in points scored, have dropped back to pass 52.2% of the time while opting for the ground attack 47.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Johnson's matchup with the Colts.